souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

         - 1. Using stratAS, derives Allele specific accessibility QTL (asQTL) on cancer ATAC-seq data.
         - 2. Shows high heritability, motif enrichment, regulatory effect (SURE risk) for asQTLs.
         - 3. Using ATAC-seq peaks, proposes RWAS (similar to TWAS) for predictive model of ATAC-seq accessibility.
+            - Uses LASSO regression for predicting the accessibility phenotype form all SNPs in the locus
         - 4. RWAS shows higher power of detecting association to known GWAS loci compared to TWAS.
             - Also, it identifies many loci which are not significant by GWAS.
         - 5. Combines RWAS with CWAS (cistrome/ChIP-seq specific WAS) to identify candidate causal loci.